tbee/regexpbuilder/README.md

 The `or()`, `and()`, and `followedBy()` are dummy methods, solely present for readability and may be omitted.

 As always; give it a shot, and let me know where I messed up.
+There are a some places in the API which I'm not totally happy with, so I'd love suggestions.

 ## Support
 There is no formal support for RegExpBuilder: this library is an open source hobby project and no claims can be made.